ssgoku129/clipplex/README.md

 media need to be mounted into the container path: /media when using Linux

-media needs to be mounted exactly how the Windows path is, i.e. L:\TV Shows = /l/tvshows
+media needs to be mounted exactly how the Windows path is, i.e. 'L:\TV Shows' = '/l/TV\ Shows'

 clips need to be mounted into the container path: /app/app/static/media (yes, I'll get that better eventually).